Mana-ambedkar/Satellite-Image-Data-Processor/README.md

 1. Original grayscale image with colorbar showing pixel intensity.
 2. A histogram graph showing the distribution of pixel brightness values.

-credit - Image used are taken by NASA
+credit - Images used are taken by NASA